 The following information outlines the procedure granting those scholarships.

 Contributions to the Rev. Frank B. Lampe III Scholarship Program

 Contributions to the Rev. Frank B. Lampe III Scholarship Program are welcome.
 Such gifts are an appropriate way to honor or memorialize a loved one who has served or expressed interest in the work of transition ministry.
 Gifts will be acknowledged by mail to contributors, honorees, and families of deceased loved ones.
 Each year, the NALIP Coordinating Council will also recognize all contributions in its report to the NALIP Annual Conference.

 Amount of Scholarship

 The Scholarship Fund will award $400.00 to each qualifying candidate for a Basic Education Course sponsored by the National Association of Lutheran Interim Pastors (NALIP).

 A maximum of 8 scholarship grants will be awarded each calendar year.

 Each applicant must complete a scholarship form that delineates the need for assistance.
-Applications for the scholarship may be obtained by writing to the NALIP Treasurer via the internet at
+Applications for the scholarship may be obtained by writing to the NALIP Executive Director via the internet at

 Procedure and Qualifications: